 Exactly no one was surprised on Jan.
-2, 1960, when Sen. John F. Kennedy stood under the crystal chandeliers in the red-carpeted caucus room of the Senate Office Building and announced he was running for president of the United States.
+2, 1960, when Massachusetts Senator John Kennedy stood under the crystal chandeliers in the red-carpeted caucus room of the Senate Office Building.
+He announced his candidacy for president of the United States.

 He was tanned and rested after a two-week vacation in Jamaica.
-His wife Jackie and his brother Bobby were there in the historic old room.
-So were 300 other people, half friends and supporters, half reporters.
+His wife Jackie and his brother Bobby stood with him in the historic old room.
+So did 300 other people, half friends and supporters, half reporters.

 Kennedy’s remarks started at 12:30 pm.
 He finished shortly thereafter on a note of hopeful heroism.
 “I have developed an image … of the American people as confident, courageous and persevering,” he said.